Victor Geoffrion

 Victor Geoffrion (October 23, 1851 – May 31, 1923) was a Canadian politician.

-Born in St-Simon de Bagot, Quebec, the brother of Félix Geoffrion and Christophe-Alphonse Geoffrion, both MPs, Geoffrion was educated at the St. Hyacinthe Seminary and McGill University.
+Born in St-Simon de Bagot, Canada East, the brother of Félix Geoffrion and Christophe-Alphonse Geoffrion, both MPs, Geoffrion was educated at the St. Hyacinthe Seminary and McGill University.
 A lawyer, he was a partner in the law firm of Geoffrion, Geoffrion, & Cusson in Montreal.
 He was first elected to the House of Commons of Canada for the electoral district of Chambly—Verchères in a 1900 by-election and was re-elected in 1900, 1904, and 1908.
 A Liberal, he was defeated in 1911.
 He died in his law office.